leadervieux/Fraud-project/README.md

 ---

-- **Temporal validation** — replaced StratifiedKFold with TimeSeriesSplit to better reflect real-world conditions where the model predicts future transactions based on past data only.
-Cross-validation AUC dropped from 0.96 to X.XX, giving a more honest estimate of generalization.

 ## Future Improvements

 - **Feature engineering** — aggregate features per card (average transaction amount, frequency of use) and anomaly ratio features (e.g. "this transaction is 5x the usual amount for this card")